FarhanaTeli/Factors-Influencing-US-Home-Prices/README.md

 **Objective:**

+Find publicly available data for key factors that influence US home prices nationally.
+Then, build a data science model that explains how these factors impacted home prices over the last 20 years.

 The project aims to build a data science model to predict U.S. home prices based on key economic factors over the last 20 years.

 **Steps**